-Per Unit (1) $\mathbf{Total}^{(1)}$

-Without Over- With Without With

-ver- Over- Over-

-i allotment allotment allotment allotment

-Underwriting Discounts and Commissions paid by us \$ 0.55 \$ 0.55 \$ 16,500,000 \$ 18,975,000
+Per Unit(1) Tota al(1) Without Over- allotment With Over- allotment Without Over- allotment With Over- allotment Underwriting Discounts and Commissions paid by us \$0.55 \$0.55 \$16,500,000 \$18,975,000

 (1) Includes \$0.35 per unit, or \$10,500,000 (or \$12,075,000 if the over-allotment option is exercised in full) in the aggregate, payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 The deferred commissions will be released to the underwriters only on completion of an initial business combination, in an amount equal to \$0.35 multiplied by the number of Class A ordinary shares sold as part of the units in this offering, as described in this prospectus.